jbabiccc/c3js-example-function/README.md

 ## Getting Started

-TO get started, download the files and unzip to the root of your project.
+To get started, download the files and unzip to the root of your project.
 Run the index.html file and see the 6 examples of different charts.
 Line charts, pie charts, area charts, spline charts, bar charts and stacked bar charts.

 ### Prerequisites